Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-x-and-y-axes.md

     ![](/_images/_lmmk3/_assembly/_xy_axes/lmk3_xy_axes-tworailsv2.png){.aligncenter .size-medium}

 1. We will now place the X-axis assembly onto the Y-axis assemblies.
+Grab a friend, OR take out the Y gantry packing foam.

-Grab a friend, or cut a rectangle in the Y gantry packaging foam so you can use it to hold the X-axis assembly upright.
-The Y gantries should be **over top** the anti-backlash nuts.
+1. Cut a rectangle in the Y gantry packaging foam so you can use it to hold the X-axis assembly upright.
+Move the assemblies so that the Y gantries are **over top** the anti-backlash nuts.

     ![](/_images/_lmmk3/_assembly/_xy_axes/lmk3_xy_axes-cutfoam.jpg){.aligncenter .size-medium}